pu6ki/elsyser/README.md

     - *GET* - Personal info about the user.
     - *UPDATE* - Update profile info.
 - *GET* /api/subjects/ - List of all subjects in the database.
-- *GET* /api/classes?class_number - List of all classes (with class number filter).
+- *GET* /api/classes?class_number=arg - List of all classes (with class number filter).
 - *GET* /api/grades/:subject_id/ - Get list of grades for a certain subject.
 - /api/grades/:subject_id/:user_id/
     - *GET* - List of grades for a certain user.
     - *POST* - Add a new grade for this user. **(only for teachers)**
-- *GET* /api/students?class_letter&class_number - List of all students in a certain class (with class letter and number filters).
+- *GET* /api/students?class_letter=arg1&class_number=arg2&search=arg3 - List of all students in a certain class (with class letter and number filters).
+    - You can search by *student's username*.

 ### Exams app:

-- /api/exams/
+- /api/exams?search=arg
     - *GET*: List upcoming exams.
         - *Student acc*: Filters exams only for your class.
         - *Teacher acc*: Filters exams posted by this teacher.
+        - You can search exams by *topic*
     - *POST*: Schedule an exam. **(only for teachers)**

 - /api/exams/:id/